VET328 Differentiation in Production Animal Medicine and Food Safety

 Structured time varies across the different parts.
 Information will be found on Canvas.

-In the clinics: Work clothes, hard-toe shoe, stethoscope and scissors
+In the clinics: Work clothes, hard-toe shoe, clock, stethoscope and scissors

 Each part has its own evaluation.
 Details are found on Canvas.